(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX [OC]: I must say, Doctor Lucas, that I appreciated the Captain's

 vote of confidence.
-I had in fact been feeling some trepidation over the
+I had in fact been feeling some trepidation over

-running perfectly.
+ship is running perfectly.

 [Engineering]

-(hears a door slamming somewhere)
+(He hears a door slamming somewhere.)

 PHLOX: Hello?
-Hello? (finds no one) Nonetheless, I'm not ashamed to admit I'll be relieved
+Hello? (finds no one) Nonetheless, I'm not ashamed to

-when I can wake up the crew in two days, sixteen hours and forty three minutes.
+admit I'll be relieved when I can wake up the crew in two days, sixteen

 [Sickbay]

-(strategically placed items spare our blushes as a naked Phlox comes in to feed his menagerie)
+naked Phlox comes in to feed his menagerie.)

 PHLOX: I know, I know, I'm sorry I'm late.